 With this core, initial velocity is increased allowing for better distance, while keeping short-game playable.
 Regardless of what club you use, tests have shown that you might notice up to a 10% increase in distance, which is great for shaving strokes off your game.

 Not only that, you can also reach great speeds with this ball, which help to drive your ball even further.
-This is done with the help of the ball's 328 spherically-tiled dimples, which helps to reduce the balls drag while in the air, allowing high flight and long carry.
-Claimed to have "the fastest solid core" of any golf ball, this 2-layer ball allows great speed which results in an increased distance.
+This is done with the help of the NaZ+ ionomer cover upgrade.
+There is a new octahedral pattern with 350 dimples, which helps to reduce the balls drag while in the air, allowing high flight and long carry.
+Claimed to have “the fastest solid core” of any golf ball, this 2-layer ball allows great speed which results in an increased distance.

 The price is still very reasonable given the sheer distance you can get with it.
 Before you know it, the Titleist Velocity will have you beating out the competition, allowing you to reach the green quicker than ever before.
 Therefore, it is our choice as the best golf ball for distance.